Echidna: Reproduction

 The female lays a single soft-shelled, leathery egg 22 days after mating, and deposits it directly into her pouch.
 An egg weighs 1.5 to 2 g and is about 1.4 cm long.
 While hatching, the baby echidna opens the leather shell with a reptile-like egg tooth.
-Hatching takes place after 10 days of gestation; the young echidna, called a puggle, born larval and fetus-like, then sucks milk from the pores of the two milk patches (monotremes have no nipples) and remains in the pouch for 45 to 55 days, at which time it starts to develop spines.
+Hatching takes place after 10 days of gestation; the young echidna, called a puggle, born larval and fetus-like, then sucks milk from the pores of the two milk patches (monotremes have no teats) and remains in the pouch for 45 to 55 days, at which time it starts to develop spines.
 The mother digs a nursery burrow and deposits the young, returning every five days to suckle it until it is weaned at seven months.
 Puggles will stay within their mother's den for up to a year before leaving.Male echidnas have a four-headed penis.
 During mating, the heads on one side "shut down" and do not grow in size; the other two are used to release semen into the female's two-branched reproductive tract.
-Each time it copulates, it alternates heads in sets of two.
+Each time it copulates, it uses the pair of heads opposite those it used the previous time.
 When not in use, the penis is retracted inside a preputial sac in the cloaca.
 The male echidna's penis is 7 cm long when erect, and its shaft is covered with penile spines.
 These may be used to induce ovulation in the female.

-It is a challenge to study the echidna in its natural habitat and they show no interest in mating while in captivity.
+It is a challenge to study the echidna in its natural habitat, and they show no interest in mating while in captivity.
 Prior to 2007, no one had ever seen an echidna ejaculate.
 There have been previous attempts, trying to force the echidna to ejaculate through the use of electrically stimulated ejaculation in order to obtain semen samples but this has only resulted in the penis swelling.

 Breeding season begins in late June and extends through September.
-Males will form lines up to ten individuals long, the youngest echidna trailing last, that follow the female and attempt to mate.
-During a mating season an echidna may switch between lines.
-This is known as the "train" system.
+During mating season, a female may be followed by a line or "train" of up to ten males, the youngest trailing last, and some males switching between lines.